-Not gonna lie; I saw it multiple times.
+Not gonna lie – I saw it multiple times.
 Even more than that, I saw many new-age startups and social media-active brands bank on CRED’s virality.
-That banking of momentary virality is an example of real-time marketing, the concept I am here to discuss.
+That banking on momentary virality is an example of real-time marketing, the concept I am here to discuss.

 In this article, I will share everything you need to know about real-time marketing, including what it is, why it’s worth practicing, how to go about it, and global examples that can widen your horizon.
 Let’s start!

 Real-time marketing is about creating a relevant/optimal message based on a real-time (& often unanticipated) event happening on social media or elsewhere.

 Basically, real-time marketing is about reacting rather than creating — reacting to current events, trends (like memes), mishaps, feedback (e.g., replying to comments), etc. In other words, you can’t put a real-time marketing message on your marketing calendar.

 Real-time marketing humanizes your brand.
 People know the message/tweet/email wasn’t going to be there if something else (i.e., the trend/news/meme/etc.) hadn’t happened.
 It’s more of an entertainment/celebrating creativity kind of thing more than interacting with a brand/ad.

 Moreover, people like to be a part of a new trend — and interacting with anything related to the trend in that particular window releases dopamine.